terbb/terbb.github.io/README.md

 # terb-theme

-This is my very own custom theme that I built from scratch.
-Not much else to say.
-It houses my blog, projects, games, resume, etc. pretty much everything.
-Built with a copious amount of red because I like red.
+This is a custom theme for Jekyll that I built from scratch.
+I learned a lot of CSS.

+## To-do
+* Clean up CSS into SCSS
+* Re-work everything into one page
+* Make mobile-friendly

-## Technologies(?)
+## Technologies

-Other than Jekyll (obviously), Materialize CSS Framework, Font-Awesome and Google Fonts.
+Jekyll, Materialize CSS Framework, Font-Awesome and Google Fonts.